microsoft/language-server-protocol/protocol.md

 	 */
 	range: Range;
 	/**
 	 * The uri this link points to.
-If missing the text document used in the request
+If missing a resolve request is sent later.
-	 * is the `target`.
 	 */
 	target?: DocumentUri;
 }